SpacehuhnTech/SimpleCLI/README.md

 ## About
 This library goal is to make it easy to add custom commands, with arguments and all that sweet stuff, to your Arduino projects!
-Because there are multiple ways of how can define the syntax of each command, there are different types of commands and arguments provided by this library.
+Because there are multiple ways of how you can define the syntax of each command, there are different types of commands and arguments provided by this library.

-**Please use it carefully, I'm still testing some functions and I'm sure I haven't found all the bugs yet!**
-The documentation is not finished yet.
+Please note that the library is written for the ESP8266 and ESP32.
+Other platforms might not work without modifications.

 **See the [Examples](https://github.com/spacehuhn/Arduino_CLI/tree/master/examples/) on how to use the different Commands and Arguments.** (not finished yet)